synfinatic/aws-sso-cli/README.md

  * `History` -- Tag tracking if this role was recently used.
 See `HistoryLimit` in config.

+### time

+Print a string containing the number of hours and minutes that the current AWS Role's STS credentials are valid for in the format of `HHhMMm`

 ### install-autocomplete

 Configures your appropriate shell configuration file to add auto-complete functionality for commands, flags and options.
 Must restart your shell for this to take effect.

+Modifies the following file based on your shell:
+ * `~/.bash_profile` -- bash
+ * `~/.zshrc` -- zsh

 ## Environment Varables